ncorrare/skel/README.md

 Remaining information is popuplated from Travis environment variables.
 ### Beginning with skel

 Create a branch, and after doing a PR it will test and merge automatically if tests work.
-Now with autodeploy and more debug
+If DEPLOY is set to true it will tag, change metadata.json, commit, push, build and deploy to the forge